diamonddev107/diamonddev107/README.md

 ### Hi there 👋
-This is Smart Contract Writer/DeFi engineer/Full-stack engineer with deep understanding of blockchain
+Smart Contract Writer/DeFi engineer/Full-stack engineer with deep understanding of blockchain